joyboy123-coder/Dark-Data-Rises/README.md

 Contains SQL questions and solutions to analyze the data after it’s loaded into Snowflake.

-- Each SQL file focuses on a specific topic (e.g., filtering, aggregation, joins, window functions, etc.)
+- Each SQL file focuses on a specific topic (e.g., filtering, aggregation, window functions, etc.)
 - Run them after ETL to explore insights from your cleaned data ✅

 ---